Bedlam in Paradise: Production notes

 Bedlam in Paradise is a remake of Heavenly Daze, using ample stock footage.
 The new footage was filmed on July 9, 1954.
 Coincidentally, as the musical Carousel was a hit in Broadway at the time of the making of Heavenly Daze, the film version of Carousel was in production when Bedlam in Paradise was made.

-A gag in the film's script called for a fountain pen to be thrown into the middle of Larry's forehead.
-The pen was to be thrown on a wire and into a small hole in a tin plate fastened to Larry's head.
-However, due to a miscalculation on the part of the special effects department, the sharp pen point punctured Larry's skin, leaving a gash in his forehead.
-Moe later chased director Jules White around the set because White had promised that the gag would be harmless.
+A sequence in the film's script required a fountain pen to be propelled into the center of Larry's forehead.
+This was to be achieved by affixing the pen to a wire and aiming it at a small aperture in a tin plate secured to Larry's head.
+However, an error by the special effects team resulted in the pen's sharp point penetrating Larry's skin, causing a significant laceration and substantial bleeding.
+Subsequently, Moe pursued director Jules White around the set, as White had assured that the gag would be without risk.